wjcrowcroft/open-exchange-rates/examples/csharp/readme.md

 ===

 This solution builds an assembly which contain some classes that make it super easy to use the Open Exchange Rates api.
+Configuration
+===
+Make sure that you specify your API key in the appsetting with the key `OpenExchangeRates.ApiKey` or else you will get web exceptions.

+Examples
+===
 Retrieve latest exchanges rates
 ---